Your cart is currently empty!

 We hear this question all the time.
-The unfortunate reality is “watts” is the wrong way to shop when you are replacing your existing lighting.
-You need to be focusing on “lumens”.
-In the world of LED Lighting, a watt is consumed by the LED product and light is produced, that light is called lumens.
+The unfortunate reality is that looking at “watts” is the wrong way to shop when you are replacing your existing lighting.
+You need to focus on “lumens”.
+In the world of LED Lighting, a watt is consumed by the LED product, and light is produced.
+That light is called lumens.
 Some LED products are better at doing that than other products.

 Replacing X Watts Metal Halide with LED

-Our 100 Watt UFO Low bay at 150 lumens per watt produces 15,000 lumens.
-In contrast, a competitors low bay that uses older LED Chips is designed to run at 120 lumens per watt.
-This competitors Low Bay produces 12,000 lumens.
+Our 100-Watt UFO Low Bay at 150 lumens per watt produces 15,000 lumens.
+By contrast, a competitor’s low bay that uses older LED Chips is designed to run at 120 lumens per watt.
+This competitor’s Low Bay produces 12,000 lumens.
 To match the amount of light our low bay produces, you would need 125 Watts of power.

-So clearly watts is a poor gauge to determine what you would use to replace an existing light source.
-If a customer called both companies and asked “how many watts do I need to replace 250 Watts Metal Halide”, we would say 100 Watts, they would say 125 Watts.
+So clearly watts are a poor gauge to determine what you would use to replace an existing light source.
+If a customer called both companies and asked “How many watts do I need to replace a 250-Watt Metal Halide?”, we would say 100 Watts, and our competitor would say 125 Watts.

-However, there is one large elephant still left here that we need to talk about.
+However, there is one large elephant in the room still left here that we need to talk about.
 And that is the discussion of efficiency.
-In the above example, our High Bays produce the same amount of light while consuming 25 less watts per unit.
+In the above example, our Low Bay LED Lights produce the same amount of light while consuming 25 fewer watts per unit.

-This is important, because this is 25 less watts that you are consuming and paying for on your electricity bill.
-So efficiency does matter, because it means your electricity bill will be significantly less using the 100 Watts Low Bay than our competitors 125 Watts Low Bay.
+This is important because this is 25 fewer watts that you are consuming and paying for on your electricity bill.
+Efficiency does matter because it means your electricity bill will be significantly less using the 100 Watts Low Bay Light than a 125 Watts Low Bay Light.

 So as with the discussion above, there is a vast difference between LED products being offered on the market today.

-Read the specs, and educate yourself on lumens.
-The less watts you consume saves you money, the more efficient the light is means it will produce more light using less energy than less efficient models.
+Read the specifications and educate yourself on lumens.
+The fewer watts you consume saves you money, and the more efficient the light means it will produce more light using less energy than less efficient models.

 |250 Watts HID||10,000 – 14,000 LED Lumens|